 The qualified intermediary (QI) is an entity or individual independent of the exchangor and not deemed to be its agent, either objectively or subjectively.
 Under the objective test, the QI cannot be the taxpayer’s closing attorney or anyone else who has had a business relationship with the exchangor during the last two years.

 In a four-party deferred exchange, the QI is the fourth party, with the other three being the exchangor, the buyer, and the replacement property owner.
 These relationships are defined in the required documentation, executed with the buyer’s cooperation because of contractual requirements, using sample language described in question 4.
-These documents would include notice to the parties of the use of direct deeding, in which the exchangor would deed the realty being disposed directly to the buyer, while the replacement property owner’s deed would name the exchanging taxpayer as the grantee.
-The QI would not need to take legal title to the realty being relinquished or exchanged.
+These documents would include notice to the parties of the use of direct deeding, in which the exchangor would deed the property being disposed directly to the buyer, while the replacement property owner’s deed would name the exchanging taxpayer as the grantee.
+The QI would not need to take legal title to the property being relinquished or exchanged.

-IRS Revenue Ruling 2002-83 prohibits a QI from using the impounded funds to acquire the property of a party related to the exchangor to be used as the replacement realty.
+IRS Revenue Ruling 2002-83 prohibits a QI from using the impounded funds to acquire the property of a party related to the exchangor to be used as the replacement property.
 Such a disposition by the related party would be deemed a sale under IRC 1031(f), precluding any party from cashing out during the two-year period following the exchange.

 The key date begins with the initial transfer date (ITD), which is the date of closing for the property being relinquished.
 Forty-five days from that date, there must be a formal identification of the choices for the replacement property.